cinthiagon/cinthiagon/README.md

 - 🤓 I’m Cinthia Gonçalez
 - 👀 I’m interested in Data Science & Analytics and Full Stack dev.
-- 💻 I’m currently learning SQL & JavaScript.
+- 💻 I’m currently learning JavaScript & React.
 - 💞️ I’m looking to collaborate on insighful solutions that have meaningful impact on society.
 - 📫 Reach me on [Linkedin](www.linkedin.com/in/cinthia-g-8145532ab).
 - 🏳️‍🌈 Pronouns: she / her.